soulshake/fonos/README.md

 With the SD card inserted into your computer, list the SD card devices by running `sudo fdisk -l`.
 You should see output like this:

+Note: the rest of this tutorial assumes you will set the hostname of your Pi to be `fonos`.

 ```
 Device         Boot Start      End  Sectors  Size Id Type
 /dev/mmcblk0p1       8192    92159    83968   41M  c W95 FAT32 (LBA)